Chloe7243/web_prog/up2294223/README.md

   Initially, updating the race results table caused the entire component to re-render, leading to noticeable lag as the number of runners increased.
 I refactored the logic so that only the affected runner rows are updated when changes occur, significantly improving performance and responsiveness during live timing.

 - **Support for Multiple Timekeepers**
   A key improvement was enabling **multiple users to simultaneously time the race**.
 Time submissions from different devices or users are all captured and stored, with the system able to detect and manage duplicates or conflicts.
-This ensures flexibility and reliability in live scenarios where more than one official may be timing events.

 - **Offline Caching for Live Event Reliability**
   Since race events may happen in areas with poor internet access, I implemented offline support using service workers and cache storage.
-This ensures that previously loaded race data remains accessible even when the network is unreliable, improving usability during live event operations.
+This ensures that previously loaded race data remains accessible even when the network is unreliable.

 - **Modular Web Components Architecture**
   I refactored major parts of the interface into **custom Web Components** (e.g., `<race-results>`, `<runner-row>`, `<toast-message>`, etc.).
 This modular structure made the codebase more maintainable and reusable.